yongsen-ruan/HugoAcademicSite/content/authors/admin/_index.md

 highlight_name: true
 ---

-I’m interested in the theoretical population genetics and specialized in computational biology and mathematical modelling.
-My research focuses on exploring how mutation, selection, genetic drift, and migration to affect evolutionary dynamics, including tumor evolution (tumorigenesis, cancer metastasis, tumor heterogeneity), aging, and viral evolution.
-In addition, I’m interested in theoretical aspects of traditional evolutionary processes, including the evolution of sex, how recombination and beneficial mutations affect the fitness dynamics of a population, rigorous characterization of Hill-Robertson effect.
+My research focuses on understanding many interesting evolutionary processes by integrating approaches from evolutionary genomics, mathematical statistics, and computational biology.
+I’m most interested in the relative contributions of stochastic and deterministic forces to a variety of evolutionary phenomena.
+There are three major research directions.

-Recently, I’m paying much attention to the project on evolution of SARS-CoV-2, including the origin, cross-species transmission, intra- and inter-host evolution, spread dynamics of variants of concerns (VOCs).
-This project mainly focuses on the spatiotemporal distribution of new SARS-CoV-2 variants and the evolutionary dynamics of these variants.
-This project will systematically track the dynamic changes of the viral variants from three levels: intra-individual, inter-individual and global, including exploring the intra-host genetic diversity, estimating the size of the transmission bottleneck between individuals, comparing the relative importance of evolutionary driving forces such as natural selection and random genetic drift in each evolutionary stage.
-Based on these analyses, we will systematically summarize the adaptive evolution patterns and theory of SARS-CoV-2 at different levels.
-This project could provide theoretical support and decision-making basis for the scientific prevention and control of COVID-19 pandemic and the blocking of other emergent infectious public events.
+(1) ***Adaptive evolution of SARS-CoV-2***, including the origin, cross-species transmission, intra- and inter-host evolution, and spread dynamics of variants of concerns (VOCs).
+Using branching process theory, and genomic approaches, we describe the spatiotemporal distribution of new SARS-CoV-2 variants and track the evolutionary dynamics of these variants at three levels: intra-host, inter-host, and globally.
+These will help us generalize the adaptive evolutionary patterns and theory of SARS-CoV-2 at different levels.

+(2) ***Cancer evolutionary dynamics***, including tumorigenesis, heterogeneity, and metastasis.
+We are applying the theory of population genetics to understand how mutation, selection, genetic drift, and migration drive tumor evolution with the help of cancer genomics.

+(3) ***Theoretical aspects of traditional evolutionary processes***.
+Combine the evolutionary approaches with mathematical modeling and computational simulation, we analyze publicly available data to understand evolution of mutation rate, epistasis, fitness landscapes, and Hill-Robertson effect.
+In particular, characterize and understand how mutation rate, genetic recombination and beneficial mutations change the fitness dynamics of populations.